dvmorozov/pdfservice/PdfCreator/README.md

 Open the solution by Microsoft Visual Studio Community 2019 and build PdfCreator project.
 Publish the project by using FolderProfile.
+Put files private.key and dc-services-sdk-credentials.json into the directory containing published binaries ("PdfCreator\bin\Release\netcoreapp2.1\publish").

 ## Usage

-Open the directory containing published binaries ("PdfCreator\bin\Release\netcoreapp2.1\publish") in terminal and execute
+Open the directory containing published binaries in terminal and execute

 > pdf_creator &lt;path-to-HTML-zip-or-URL&gt; &lt;path-to-created-pdf&gt;